gleydson/github-explorer/README.md

 </p>

 <h4 align="center">
-  This project is a boilerplate created with the objective of learning a little about the basic structure of a React project.
+  This project is a boilerplate created with the basic structure of a ReactJS project without create-react-app.
 </h4>

 <p align="center">